-For 2017, Strike Challenge affords U.S. industry the opportunity to present current and evolving domestic capability (DOMOPS) and specialized response equipment/systems.
-The event encompasses tactile interactive demonstration of equipment specifically designed for emergency response, survivability, security, search and rescue and ‘special’ operations.
-Strike Challenge traditionally focuses on compact (man-pack and/or light mobility), efficient and advanced support systems/equipage developed by industry to provide a force multiplier to the light responder/specialized unit or government agency conducting high consequence critical success missions.
+For 2020, the Strike Challenge affords U.S. industry the opportunity to present current and evolving domestic capability (DOMOPS) and specialized response equipment/systems.
+The event encompasses tactile interactive demonstration of equipment specifically designed for emergency response, survivability, security, search and rescue (SAR), and "special" operations.
+Strike Challenge traditionally focuses on compact (man-pack and/or light mobility), efficient, and advanced support systems/equipage developed by industry to provide a force multiplier to the light responder/specialized unit or government agency conducting high-consequence, critical success missions.

-Strike Challenge 2017 provides opportunity for participants to assess products from various U.S. suppliers in a series of scenarios and/or tactile interaction focusing on US government response.
+Strike Challenge 2020 provides opportunity for participants to assess products from various U.S. suppliers in a series of scenarios and/or tactile interactions focusing on U.S. government response.

-Equipage involving response and recovery during Chemical, Biological, Nuclear, Radiological (CBRN), manmade and natural disaster events will be on-hand.
-Participants will have the capability to participate with demonstration on products that will allow the detection, identification, decontamination and protection while operating in a contaminated environment.
-Use of high mobility platforms (ground and water) will provide the participants with various methods to transport personnel into the scene, extraction of first responders and victims in austere environment over through both land and maritime environments.
+Equipage involving response and recovery during chemical, biological, radiological, and nuclear; manmade; and natural disaster events will be on hand.
+Participants will have the capability to participate in demonstrations on products that will allow detection, identification, decontamination, and protection while operating in a contaminated environment.
+Use of high-mobility platforms (ground and water) will provide the participants with various methods to transport personnel into the scene and extract first responders and victims in austere environments, such as land and maritime.

-Command, control and sustainment is essential during the response and recovery phases of disaster events.
-Participants will be able to view and assess traditional and non-traditional equipage unique to responders within a common operating picture such as minimized infrastructure.
-Aspects include remote power generation/restoration, critical communications, SAR and Security team extended sustainment, human survival condition and other related capabilities to enhance and multiply first response.
+Command, control, and sustainment are essential during the response and recovery phases of disaster events.
+Participants will be able to view and assess traditional and nontraditional equipage unique to responders within a common operating picture, such as minimized infrastructure.
+Aspects include remote power generation/restoration, critical communications, SAR and security team extended sustainment, human survival condition, and other related capabilities to enhance and multiply first response.

-The innovative tactical systems to be on hand during Strike Challenge share common utility with Special Operations components.
-These shared applications allow for parallel evaluation of the equipage from the unique perspective of the Specialized Operator.
+The innovative tactical systems on hand during Strike Challenge share common utility with Special Operations components.
+These shared applications allow parallel evaluation of the equipage from the unique perspective of the specialized operator.

-In order to maximize collection of scientific and technical information (STI) on the systems undergoing evaluation and help with transitioning knowledge on the systems into the DoD and other agencies, the DTIC Defense Systems Information Analysis Center (DSIAC) will be supporting the 2017 Strike Challenge Mobility Demo.
-Event organizers and DSIAC representatives will be onsite to capture user feedback of demonstrated functionality through After Action Reports (AAR).
-This information is the onus behind participating industry elements to evolve, develop and eventually propose new and/or emerging warfighter capabilities.
-NOTE: There is no implied or expected government acquisition at Strike Challenge.
+In order to maximize collection of scientific and technical information on the systems undergoing evaluation and help transition knowledge on the systems into the U.S. Department of Defense and other agencies, the DTIC Defense Systems Information Analysis Center (DSIAC) will be supporting the 2020 Strike Challenge Demo.
+Event organizers and DSIAC representatives will be on-site to capture user feedback of demonstrated functionality through After-Action Reports.
+This information is the onus behind participating industry elements to evolve, develop, and eventually propose new and/or emerging Warfighter capabilities.
+(NOTE: There is no implied or expected government acquisition at Strike Challenge.)

 Minimum Salient Requirements/Characteristics of Strike Challenge Demonstration:

-All products to be available under the auspices of Strike Challenge shall fundamentally demonstrate the salient, physical, functional, or other characteristics desired as a future or current capability set forth by experienced end-users.
-The resultant after action may eventually be relied upon to generate or meet the future essential needs of the mobilized warfighter and/or government agent.
+All products available under the auspices of Strike Challenge shall fundamentally demonstrate the salient, physical, functional, or other characteristics desired as a future or current capability set forth by experienced end users.
+The resultant after action may eventually be relied upon to generate or meet the future essential needs of the mobilized Warfighter and/or government agent.

 Period of Performance:

-Period of performance for this dynamic demonstration shall be from August 15-17, 2017.
-Exhibitors will be required onsite for setup August 14, 2017.
-Attendee travel dates will be August 14 and 18, 2017.
+Period of performance for this dynamic demonstration shall be from September 1 through September 3, 2020.
+Exhibitors will be required on-site for setup by August 31, 2020.
+Attendee travel dates will be August 31 and September 4, 2020.

-During event, all exhibitors are freely encouraged to conduct demonstrations at their assigned MOUT location.
-Each exhibitor will be scheduled (program) to conduct a demonstration for the benefit of all attendees at a set-aside location on MOUT main event area.
+During the event, all exhibitors are freely encouraged to conduct demonstrations at their assigned Virginia International Raceway (VIR) or Hyco Lake location.
+Each exhibitor who purchases a demo will be scheduled (program) to conduct their demo to benefit all attendees at a set-aside location.

 Special Considerations and Amenities:

-- First responders and ambulance will be available or onsite during 3-day demonstration
+- First responders and ambulance will be available or onsite during the 3-day demonstration.

-As a part of Strike Challenge, attendees may choose to operate tactical land vehicles, watercraft, mounted weapons and specialized DOMOPS/SAR equipment.
-Operations will involve traversing difficult terrain and obstacles; temporarily occupy, enter and egress through abandoned MOUT buildings that may be in a variety of physical conditions; handle sensitive electronic devices; enter, exit, ride and use military support vehicles; navigate a semi-autonomous vehicle and other unique advanced equipment.
-Instruction will be provided and specialists will be on-hand to monitor/assist all activity.
-Attendees that opt to do so must sign mandatory event waiver and freely and voluntarily assume any and all risk of injury that such activities potentially involve.
+- As part of Strike Challenge, attendees may choose to operate tactical land vehicles, watercraft, mounted weapons, and specialized DOMOPS/SAR equipment.
+Operations will involve traversing difficult terrain and obstacles; temporarily occupying, entering, and egressing through VIR buildings that may be in a variety of physical conditions; handling sensitive electronic devices; entering, exiting, riding, and using military support vehicles; and navigating a semi-autonomous vehicle and other unique advanced equipment.
+Instruction will be provided, and specialists will be on hand to monitor/assist all activity.
+Attendees that opt to do so must sign a mandatory event waiver and freely and voluntarily assume any and all risk of injury that such activities may potentially involve.

-DSIAC is soliciting personnel with DOMOPS, Expeditionary Forces, First Responder, Special Operations Forces and/or technology RDT&E experience and expertise to assist in the assessment of demonstrated products.
-If you would like to be considered, when registering please select "Assessor" in the "Participation" drop-down list.
+DSIAC is soliciting personnel with DOMOPS, Expeditionary Forces, First Responder, Special Operations Forces, and/or technology RDT&E experience and expertise to assist in the assessing demonstrated products.
+If you would like to be considered, when registering, please select "Assessor" in the "Participation" drop-down list.
 You will then be asked to provide additional information related to your practical experience.

 NOTE: The sponsors recognize that assessors are providing support on a "voluntary" basis.
 As such, assessor activities will be accomplished during normal event hours.
 Although a "Hotwash" opportunity will be provided at the end of each day to review assessment forms, this is not mandatory.
 Assessment forms can be turned in to an IAC representative and reviewed at any time during the day.